newt0/deep-research-arweave/deep-research/ao-developer-guide-process.md

 # [OUTPUT]

-Great.
-I’ll compile a comprehensive technical guide on building AO Processes for Arweave’s AO protocol using Lua.

-This will include foundational context, practical step-by-step instructions, and code examples across these focus areas:

-- Using ao-cli, ao-sdk, and Hooks to build and deploy custom Processes
-- Setting up local development and testing environments
-- Structuring Executors and managing message flows
-- Leveraging and composing AO Modules (e.g., token, counter)
-- Recommended project templates and GitHub repositories
-- Debugging and monitoring tools available for Lua developers

-I’ll prioritize English-language sources published after February 2024 and focus only on directly relevant AO protocol materials.
-I’ll let you know as soon as the guide is ready.

 # Developing AO Processes on Arweave’s AO Protocol with Lua

 ## Introduction: AO on Arweave – Permanent Storage Meets Infinite Compute